The Mystery of Alpha and the Isotopes: Systematics

-{{\sc Systematics:}} (i) A recent study \cite{Schmidt2021} identified an unexplained high-frequency pattern with deviations up to 7 m/s in the ESPRESSO LFC calibration residuals.
+(i) A recent study \citep{Schmidt2021} identified an unexplained high-frequency pattern with deviations up to 7 m/s in the ESPRESSO LFC calibration residuals.
 We can approximate the impact on $\daa$ as follows.
-Use Fe{\sc ii}2383 as an example, for which $q=1505$.
+We use Fe{\sc ii}2383 as an example, for which $q=1505$ cm$^{-1}$.
 Denote $y = \daa$, so $dy = d\omega_{obs}/2q$ and $d\omega_{obs} \approx 0.001$ cm$^{-1}$.
 For a 7 m/s local calibration fluctuation, the impact on $\daa$ is $dy \approx 3 \times 10^{-7}$.
 However, we fit 8 atomic transitions (left region) in this analysis which dilutes the effect to an upper limit of $\approx 1 \times 10^{-7}$, an order of magnitude below the $\daa$ statistical uncertainty.
 The effect is diminished yet further because we have multiple velocity components in each absorption complex.
-The impact of this high-frequency calibration residuals pattern may thus be ignored in this case. (ii) ESPRESSO data has a known detector problem: incomplete identification of warm pixels in raw frames leaves spurious spectral features in the extracted spectrum.
-Manual correction of the data during initial processing \citep{Murphy2022} largely removes these although a few unidentified weak features might remain and bias $\daa$. (iii) We have focused only on the effect of Mg isotopes.
+The impact of this high-frequency calibration residuals pattern may thus be ignored in this case. (ii) a detector problem exists for ESPRESSO data: incomplete identification of warm pixels in raw frames leaves spurious spectral features in the extracted spectrum \citep{Pasquini2025}.
+Manual correction of the data during initial processing \citep{Murphy2022} largely removes these although a few unidentified weak features might remain and bias $\daa$.
+Nevertheless, it is worth noting that one of the huge advantages of our AI procedure is that the velocity structures obtained are completely unbiased.
+Further, the presence of weak unidentified interlopers is tested for (automatically) by AI-VPFIT. (iii) We have focused only on the effect of Mg isotopes.
 Non-terrestrial Fe isotopes also impact, although to a lesser degree because the isotopic spacings are approximately half those of Mg, and the Fe{\sc ii} heavy element isotopes are approximately symmetric in wavelength about the strongest isotope, further diminishing the impact of Fe{\sc ii} isotope variations. (iv) Sensitivity coefficient $q$ uncertainties will bias the measured $\daa$ (unless the true $\daa=0$). (v) It is impossible to entirely preclude unidentified weak blends biasing any particular $\alpha$ measurement (even though {\sc ai-vpfit} will identify some (a search was carried out in \cite{Milakovic2021}).
 Conclusive spacetime variations (or lack thereof) can only be achieved with a statistical survey. (vi) Wavelength calibration made use of a Gaussian profile for centroiding LFC lines.
 Also, our {\sc ai-vpfit} models were convolved with the nominal (constant) Gaussian IP.
 Both approximations create an additional $\daa$ uncertainty that we cannot currently estimate.
-However, the two measurements made here are fairly close in wavelength and hence detector position, so we may reasonably expect the approximation to be good. (vii) Finally, our sub-division of the $z_{abs}=1.15$ complex into ``left'' and ``right'' was necessarily done on the basis of convenient separation by sufficient stretches of continuum \cite{Wilczynska2015}.
+However, the two measurements made here are fairly close in wavelength and hence detector position, so we may reasonably hope the Gaussian approximation justifies the comparative $\daa$ measurements made in this analysis (an assumption that will be tested in future work when the true IP becomes available). (vii) Finally, our sub-division of the $z_{abs}=1.15$ complex into ``left'' and ``right'' was necessarily done on the basis of convenient separation by sufficient stretches of continuum \citep{Wilczynska2015}.
 This need not exactly match any true physical division.